lxsmnsyc/the-fighting-game/docs/cards/protection.md

 - Increase Protection stacks.
 - Chance for enemy Protection gain to fail.

-### With Ability
+### With AbilityCard

-- Gain Protection every time Ability is used.
+- Gain Protection every time AbilityCard is used.

 ### With Attack